 Surprisingly, even after all those years of cramming, it just seems that no amount of practice can prepare you enough for the next wave of this crazy feeling we all know too well: stress.

 But what is stress anyway?
-Should we really avoid it in the first place?
+How do we go about stress management?
+Should we really avoid stress in the first place?

 In a game-changing TED Talk by psychologist Kelly McGonigal, she reveals several studies that prove how stress only has a negative impact on a person when they believe that it does!
 The truth is, stress is actually a positive indication that your body is preparing you for the task at hand.
 From the way your heart pounds to the sudden shallowness in breathing -these are signs your body is getting ready, and that you are fully capable of handling the situation if you just believe in your body’s capacity.